Wander Franco Player Props: Rays vs. Orioles

-Wander Franco, with a slugging percentage of .257 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Gibson on the hill, July 20 at 6:40 PM ET.
+On Friday, Wander Franco (hitting .171 in his past 10 games) and the Tampa Bay Rays face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Rangers.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Orioles.

 Wander Franco Game Info & Props vs. the Orioles